 Common Pests Found on Pothos Plants

-To deal with pests effectively you first need to know what you’re up against.
-Here’s an a table of common invaders and how to spot them:
+To be able to properly treat pests you need to know what they are.
+These were the most common and how to spot them:

 Pest | What They Look Like | Signs of Infestation |